EU leaders struggle to find unity on COVID travel measures | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Meeting for their last summit of the year in Brussels, EU leaders were unable to find a clear position on travel measures to tackle the omicron variant of COVID-19.
-The talks were a first for Germany's new chancellor.
+Meeting for their last summit of the year, EU leaders were unable to agree on travel measures to tackle the omicron variant.
+Amid EU-Russia tensions, Germany's new chancellor also faced questions about NordStream 2.

 The 27 leaders of the European Union have struggled to find a common position on travel restrictions and additional measures to prevent the spread of the omicron variant of COVID-19.